Waupaca County Court Records

 Email: Waupaca.Clerk@wicourts.gov

-Business Hours: Monday–Friday, 8:00 AM – 4:00 PM
+Business Hours: Monday–Friday, 8:00 AM–4:00 PM

-The Circuit Court operates three branches with the following judges:
+The Circuit Court operates three branches:

 New London–Weyauwega Joint Municipal Court